Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 State, Practice Participant, and Beneficiary Eligibility

-1. What entities are eligible to apply to participate in the IBH Model?
+1. What entities are eligible to apply to the IBH Model?

-State Medicaid agencies (SMAs or “states”) from all U.S. states, territories, and the District of Columbia are eligible to apply to participate in the Innovation in Behavioral Health (IBH) Model.
-CMS will select up to eight states to participate
+State Medicaid agencies (SMAs or “states”) from all U.S. states, territories, and the District of Columbia are eligible to apply to the IBH Model.
+The Centers for Medicare & Medicaid Services (CMS) will select up to eight states to receive a cooperative agreement award.

 2. Can a state implement the IBH Model if they utilize Medicaid managed care, Medicaid fee-for-service (FFS), or a combination?